funkysi1701/funkysi1701.github.io/content/posts/2024/scottishsummit.md

 tags = ["conference", "microsoft", "community"] category="tech"
-description =  "Scottish Summit 2024 took place in Aberdeen on October 18th and 19th at the P&J Live Arena, and I was fortunate enough to attend." summary = "Scottish Summit 2024 took place in Aberdeen on October 18th and 19th at the P&J Live Arena, and I was fortunate enough to attend." showFullContent = false readingTime = true copyright = false
+description =  "Scottish Summit 2024 took place in Aberdeen on October 18th and 19th at the P&J Live Arena, and I was fortunate enough to attend." showFullContent = false readingTime = true copyright = false